 Partying the night away

-There are big events held in every Scottish city, from concerts to street parties to firework displays.
-Edinburgh hosts a famous street party, with more than 60,000 revellers being entertained throughout the night.
+Scottish cities hold big events, from concerts to street parties to firework displays.
+Edinburgh hosts a famous street party, with more than 60,000 revellers entertained throughout the night.

 Inverness, the capital of the Highlands, puts on the biggest celebration of the night.
 Music and fireworks always make the family-friendly event a hit.